by Regina Cutter Edwards

 You May Also Be Interested In:

-- An illustration of the life cycle of a Black Swallowtail as it transforms from egg to larva (caterpillar) to pupa (chrysalis) to adult.
+- Diagram of the life cycle of a Black Swallowtail as it transforms from egg to larva (caterpillar) to pupa (chrysalis) to adult.

 - Discovering the Body of Butterflies